dvtate/fiy/apps/contacts/README.md

 - Web interface + API

 ### Stage 2
+- User public profiles
+  - Let them determine what info to share publicly
+  - Let them share their full contact info with other users
+  - Field components
 - Send your contact info to other users
 - Accept/merge received contacts
 - Download vCard file for contact